 - Kill It with Fire: Exodus's special attack is a crucifix made of fire.
 Shihong gets the 05-D Dragon incendiary grenades.

 - Kill It with Ice: Frosthammer, despite the name, is a railgun that can freeze enemies.

-- Koreans In Japan: If you replace "Japan" with "China".
+- Koreans in Japan: If you replace "Japan" with "China".
 Jung Hae Lin is Korean.
 Sun Shihong is Chinese.
 They don't give a damn about it.
-Might be subverted if there ends up being a third playable character from Japan.
+Might be subverted if there ends up being a third playable character from Japan.note

 - Macross Missile Massacre: The original Cyberdemon shot only three dumb-fire rockets before moving on.
 His tanky brother in this mod, DevilDriver, digs out six or eight, almost all of which are homing.

 - More Dakka: Sabbath is the only fully-automatic weapon in the game.
 Sadly, the ammo for it is more scarce than prominent.

 - An interesting variant is Testament, which apparently can hold SIX shells in its two barrels and spit them out in just one shot.

 - Shihong's dual Scorpions are a more downplayed example, as the only auto-fire they do is in three (technically six)-round bursts.

 - More Teeth than the Osmond Family: Sure, Hae Lin might look like a pretty lady and all, but then you see her open her mouth (which she never does in-game, but does in quite a lot of artwork for the game) and then OH MY GOD WHY IS SHE MILEENA ALL OF A SUDDEN.

 - Mix and Match: Demonsteele can be loaded up with nearly every other Doom mod, including the gameplay ones.
 Of note, here's an attempt to run it in tandem with Russian Overkill.